jeffbmartinez/timeline/README.md

 # timeline
 Store data points or events in a timeline

-There are two ways to store points with **timeline**

- - Send a *start* point followed by *stop* point.
-The response for the *start* point will include an id that must be provided to the *stop* point.
-Note that the *stop* point will not complain if you provide an invalid or non-existant start point id.
- - Send a *simple* data point, the difference is this has no followup *stop* point.
-If desired, you can always add a *duration* field to this.
+## How to store a data point

+Data points require a minimum of one field called a *series*.
+This is a sort of category which the data point belongs to.
+For example, "living-room-temperature" could be a series.
+To store a point, send an http GET request with appropriate parameters using any http library to the `/api/point/simple` endpoint.

+### Example using curl

+    curl 'timeline-service.com/api/point/simple?series=living-room-temperature&value=70'

-The only required field for either of these is the *series* field.
-It will keep all of the points in the same series "grouped" together.
+The only required field for either of these is the *series* field, without it the request will fail.
+You can add any number of arbitrary fields in the request.

-# Endpoints

-## /api/point/simple

-## /api/point/start

-## /api/point/stop

-# How to run it
+## How to run it

- * install [InfluxDB](http://influxdb.com/ InfluxDB) (osx: `brew update && brew install influxdb`)
+ * Install [InfluxDB](http://influxdb.com/ InfluxDB) (osx: `brew update && brew install influxdb`)
- * run influxdb, set up a database and user (See [InfluxDb Getting Started](http://influxdb.com/docs/v0.9/introduction/getting_started.html "InfluxDB Getting Started")).
+ * Run influxdb, set up a database and user (See [InfluxDb Getting Started](http://influxdb.com/docs/v0.9/introduction/getting_started.html "InfluxDB Getting Started"))
  * `go get github.com/jeffbmartinez/timeline`
  * `cp config/influxdb.json.template config/influxdb.json`
- * fill out appropriate values in *config/influxdb.json*
+ * Fill out appropriate values in *config/influxdb.json*
  * `go run timeline.go`

-# How to use api

-## Just use http get requests

-Example:

-    curl 'example.com/api/point/simple?series=temperatures&location=living-room&value=70'